What is a Lab Power Supply?

 Preset Memory

 The preset memory function that saves output levels when the power supply is turned off can benefit the user by saving their time.
-A user doesn't have to reset the out values every time they turn on the power supply.
+A user doesn't have to reset the output values every time they turn on the power supply.
 Some power supplies have a memory for several output settings that can be recalled for the relevant testing projects/applications.

 Slow Start